Donna Haliday

 Donna Haliday (born 4 February 1981; née Cranston) is a New Zealand badminton player.

+Career

 In 2008, she won the mixed doubles title at the Oceania Championships in New Caledonia with Henry Tam.
 She also completed her success by winning the women's and mixed team gold, and making the women's team competed at the 2008 Uber Cup finals in Jakarta.
 In 2010, she competed at the Delhi Commonwealth Games.